1993 Portuguese Grand Prix: Qualifying report

+Qualifying classification

+Race report

-The Williamses were 1-2 in qualifying ahead of the McLarens but Hill, desperate to keep his Championship hopes alive took pole from Prost, with Häkkinen surprisingly ahead of Senna with Alesi and Schumacher behind.
-However, Hill's engine refused to fire on the parade lap and he had to start at the back.
+Hill's engine refused to fire on the parade lap and he had to start at the back.
 At the start, Prost got squeezed out by the McLarens and Alesi, with Alesi getting ahead of the McLarens with Senna ahead of Häkkinen.
 Alesi led Senna, Häkkinen, Prost, Schumacher and Berger.

 The top six stayed together but the Williamses and Schumacher were on a one-stop strategy unlike the McLarens and Ferraris.
 On lap 20, Senna's engine blew as Alesi, Häkkinen and Schumacher pitted, with Alesi losing out to both.
 This left Prost leading from Blundell, Hill, Häkkinen, Schumacher and Alesi.
 Schumacher passed Häkkinen on lap 25 and pulled away.
 Prost would stop on lap 29 but Schumacher would rejoin ahead.
 When Hill stopped as well, Schumacher was leading from Prost, Häkkinen, Hill, Alesi and Berger.

 On lap 33, Häkkinen crashed into the wall at the last corner.
 Three laps later, Berger's suspension failed dramatically at the exit of the pitlane, sending him across the start-finish straight, being nearly hit by a Footwork.
 Blundell crashed from sixth on lap 52 as Prost began to hassle Schumacher.
 However, second place was enough for Prost to win the championship, so the French driver did not take any risks.
 Patrese was fifth but he too crashed on lap 64 into the Footwork of Derek Warwick forcing both drivers to retire.
 Schumacher had a minor off but still just kept his lead.
 Schumacher won from new World Champion Prost, Hill, Alesi, Wendlinger and Brundle.

 With only two more races to go, Prost was the World Champion with 87 points but there was battle for second between Hill, Senna and Schumacher.
 Hill was second with 62, Senna was third with 53 and Schumacher was fourth with 52.
 Behind, Patrese was fifth with 20, Alesi was sixth with 13, Brundle was seventh with 12 and Herbert was eighth with 11.
 In the Constructors Championship, Williams were the World Champions with 149 points but there was a battle for second between Benetton with 72 and McLaren with 60.
 Ferrari were fourth with 23.